realpython/codetiming/README.md

 `timers` support `.count()`, `.total()`, `.min()`, `.max()`, `.mean()`, `.median()`, and `.stdev()`.

-## Acknowledgements
+## Acknowledgments

-`codetiming` is based on a similar module originally developed for the [Midgard Geodesy library](https://kartverket.github.io/midgard/) at the [Norwegian Mapping Authority](https://www.kartverket.no/en/).
+`codetiming` is based on a similar module initially developed for the [Midgard Geodesy library](https://kartverket.github.io/midgard/) at the [Norwegian Mapping Authority](https://www.kartverket.no/en/).